-(i) US\$2M Term Loan
+(i) US\$5M Term Loan

-On July 29, 2014, the Group entered into a term loan with Zenith Bank (Ghana) Limited, a subsidiary of Zenith Bank Plc, in the amount of US\$2 million (the "US\$2M Term Loan").
-The US\$2M Term Loan is for a period of 2 years, repayable interest only for 120 days, and thereafter, repayable interest and principal quarterly in equal amounts required to satisfy the principal over the term of the loan.
-The US\$2M Term Loan bears interest at a rate of 10.5% per annum and is subject to periodic review in line with money market conditions.
-The US\$2M Term Loan is secured by certain assets of the Group.
-The US\$2M Term Loan may be repaid prior to maturity by the Group without penalty, bonus or other costs other than interest accrued to the date of such repayment.
-The effective interest rate of the US\$2M Term Loan is 10.98%.
-The US\$2M Term Loan is subject to, and as at December 31, 2015 the Group was in compliance with, normal course non-financial covenants.
+On December 18, 2015, the Group entered into a term loan with Zenith Bank (Ghana) Limited, a subsidiary of Zenith Bank Plc, in the amount of US\$5 million (the "US\$5M Term Loan").
+The US\$5M Term Loan is for a period of 2 years, repayable interest only for 120 days, and thereafter, repayable interest and principal quarterly in six equal amounts required to satisfy the principal over the term of the loan.
+The US\$5M Term Loan bears interest at a rate of 10.5% per annum and is subject to periodic review in line with money market conditions.
+The US\$5M Term Loan is secured by certain assets of the Group (note 10).
+The US\$5M Term Loan may be repaid prior to maturity by the Group without penalty, bonus or other costs other than interest accrued to the date of such repayment.
+On January 27, 2016, the Group and Zenith Bank (Ghana) Limited agreed to extend the tenor and repayment term of the US\$5M Term Loan.
+The US\$5M Term Loan will be for a period of three years to December 18, 2018, repayable interest only for 120 days, and thereafter repayable interest and principal quarterly in ten equal amounts required to satisfy the principal over the term of the loan.
+The effective interest rate of the US\$5M Term Loan is 11.55%.
+The US\$5M Term Loan is subject to, and as at December 31, 2016 the Group was in compliance with, normal course non-financial covenants.